Review by Vasundra Jackison

 Evie doesn’t look like anyone else in my family.
 Her hair is dark, her skin the colour of milky tea and her eyes are streaked green and brown.

 Things become serious when Evie is found hiding secret notes and gifts.

 Hello my darling.
 I’m your real father.
 I’ve been searching for you ever since you were stolen from me.
 I love you so much.
 Daddy.

+Who has taken Evie?
+The police suspect everyone.
 With so much in the news about human trafficking, Zoe fears the worst.
-Then photographs of little girls in their underwear are found in the house of a friend.
 Unspeakable thoughts of child grooming and sexual abuse torment her.

 I feel lost, adrift, with nothing to cling to.
 I’m literally helpless.
 How can I find my child?
 What can I do to save her?